Sikorsky UH-60 Black Hawk: Future and potential users

 In 2022, the Royal Air Force and British Army expects to select a helicopter for the New Medium Helicopter program to replace several existing helicopters.
-Sikorsky has indicated it expects its S-70M to meet the requirement.
+Sikorsky has indicated it expects its S-70M to meet the requirement to participate in this procurement selection program.

 Variants

-The UH-60 comes in many variants, and many different modifications.
-The U.S. Army variants can be fitted with the stub wings to carry additional fuel tanks or weapons.
+The UH-60 comes in many variants and modifications.
+The U.S. Army variants can be fitted with stub wings to carry additional fuel tanks or weapons.
 Variants may have different capabilities and equipment to fulfill different roles.